citp/privacy-policy-historical/h/he/hen/henribendel.com.md

 **5. Other Marketers**

-If you don't want your basic contact and purchase information shared with other merchants and exchanges for their direct marketing purposes, please [click here](https://www.henribendel.com/us/nondisclosure_form.html?cid=nondisclosure_form).
+If you don't want your basic contact and purchase information shared with other merchants and exchanges for their direct marketing purposes, please contact by emailing us at Support@Henribendel.com.

 **6. Our Sister Brands**